CnnDepth/hdf5_creator_python/README.md

 `percent:` the percent of data of source collection that will be included into the dataset.
 Float number from 0 to 100

 `channels_first:` is dimension of channels the first dimension or not.
 Boolean value.
 If True, image shape is (3, h, w).
-If False, image.shape is (h, w, 3).
+If False, image.shape is (h, w, 3)

+`chunk_size:` number of images in one chunk (dataset processing is chunk-wise to deal with large datasets).
+Integer number

 `rgb_postprocessing:` post-processing function of RGB image.
 Takes an RGB image of shape (h, w, 3) or (3, h, w) with pixel values from 0 to 255 as input.
 Gives processed RGB image.
 Callable function